anthonyvk/SurfIt/README.md

 # SurfIt
 Surf-IT - is a web application designed to organize online event for Maaya 2014 event , organized by PESIT - Bangalore South Campus.
-Adobe Dreamweaver Spry menu plugin is used in developing  this application .
+Adobe Dreamweaver Spry menu plugin  , PHP is used in developing  this application .

 *********************************************************************